-Here you can see that Blooom recommends a diversified blend of stocks, with no allocation to bonds.
-Given my age, Blooom is obviously favoring the growth potential of stocks in the portfolio, although such an aggressive asset allocation will make some investors uncomfortable.
+In my account, you can see that Blooom recommends a diversified blend of stocks, with no allocation to bonds.
+Given my age (28), Blooom is obviously favoring the growth potential of stocks in the portfolio, although such an aggressive asset allocation will make some investors uncomfortable.

 It’s clear that Blooom’s algorithm heavily favors stocks if you have an investment time horizon of 20 years or more.
 This decision is understandable because stocks have provided superior investment returns over long periods of time, but many investors simply cannot stomach the volatility that accompanies a 100% stock portfolio.

 Step 4) Begin service

 After reviewing Blooom’s portfolio recommendations, you can hire Blooom to manage your retirement account and provide ongoing financial advice for $10/month.